ThomasHabets/simple-tpm-pk11/README.md

 * Add PKCS11 support to ssh *server*.
 * Global config in /etc.
 * Optionally stir with /dev/random when generating keys.
-* If key file name is missing, try the TPM serial number as filename.
 * Script to automate setting up, including verifying TPM state and fixing it.
 * Auto-generate keys on demand?
 Or should this only be part of script to set up?
 * Make it work with gpg, and document.